balanced/balanced.github.com/_posts/2014-02-07-security-improvements-this-week.md

 ## Multiple API keys per marketplace

 This isn't so much a _new_ feature as one that we're just talking about now.
+And it lacks some polish, but given our open-ness, we like to talk about in-progress things too.
 It's long [been possible to programatically create and delete API keys](https://github.com/balanced/balanced-api/blob/revision1/features/rest/api_keys.feature), but it wasn't really documented.
 We use this feature extensively for things like guest accounts, as well as [creating a clean environment every time we run acceptance tests](https://github.com/balanced/balanced-api/blob/revision1/features/support/initial_setup.rb#L8-L17).